New data file has been uploaded: KS4 entries by prior attainment band and disadvantage status.

 In 2017, EBacc entry figures are also likely to have been impacted by over 30,000 pupils continuing to be entered solely for unreformed English and maths GCSEs, despite these qualifications not counting in performance tables in that year.
-The main driver of this decrease was due to a reduction in entries to EBacc language.
+However, the main driver of this decrease was due to a reduction in entries to EBacc language.

-87.3% of pupils entered four or more EBacc components
+87.7% of pupils entered four or more EBacc components

-A higher proportion of pupils were entered for four or more components reaching 87.3% in 2020 compared with 86.5% in 2019.
+A slightly higher proportion of pupils were entered for four or more components in 2020/21; 87.7% compared with 87.3% in 2019/20 (and 86.5% in 2018/19).